 The Company's responsibility for risk management is shared among the Board and the Management of the Company.
 The Board has the overall responsibility of reviewing and maintaining effective risk management and internal control systems while the Management's role is to design and implement these systems, and report to the AC, RMC and the Board.
-The Company's risk management and internal control framework is as follows:-
+The Company's risk management and internal control framework is as follows:- responsibility for the Group's risk management and internal control systems.

-"Top-down"

-Overseeing, identifying, assessing, and mitigating risk at corporate level
+"Top-down" Overseeing, identifying, assessing, and mitigating risk at corporate level